jbossas/eap-charts/charts/eap-xp3/README.md

 A Helm chart for building and deploying a [JBoss EAP XP3](https://www.redhat.com/en/technologies/jboss-middleware/application-platform) application on OpenShift.

+## The Helm Chart for EAP XP3 is a Technology Preview feature only.

+Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
+Red Hat does not recommend using them in production.
+These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during thedevelopment process.
+For more information, see [Technology Preview Features Support Scope](https://access.redhat.com/support/offerings/techpreview/).

+## Building and Deploying Applications

 The build and deploy steps are configured in separate `build` and `deploy` values.

 The input of the `build` step is a Git repository that contains the application code and the output is an `ImageStreamTag` resource that contains the built application image.